Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Duration calculus

 \section{Duration calculus}

 Duration Calculus (DC) \cite{ZH04,BRC00} is an extension of ITL with continuous time domain $\mathbb{R}$.
-This makes DC interesting for the verification of hybrid and cyberphysical systems.
+This makes DC interesting for verifying hybrid and cyberphysical systems.
 In \cite{ZH04}, intervals are assumed to be finite, non-strict and closed; incidence algebras are therefore fusion-based.
-Additionally, DC includes operators for reasoning about properties in the \emph{neighbourhood} of an interval, and it offers the capability of measuring and reasoning about \emph{durations}, that is, the amount of time that a state formula holds over an interval \cite{ZH04,HM08,BRC00}.
+Additionally, DC includes operators for reasoning about properties in the \emph{neighbourhood} of an interval, and it offers the capability of measuring and reasoning about \emph{durations}, that is, the amount of time during which a state formula holds in an interval \cite{ZH04,HM08,BRC00}.
 Extensions of DC admit reasoning with semi-infinite intervals~\cite{ChaochenHX95}.
 Our approach supports their uniform treatment via different kinds of partial semigroups and monoids, as before, and generalisations to segments.
 Hence, we need not make any particular assumptions about the type of intervals.